urbanairship/passtools-ruby/README.md

 # PassTools

-Simple ruby wrapper for the PassTools API.
-API documentation can be found at the main [PassTools API wiki](https://github.com/tello/passtools-api/wiki/Methods)
+* Simple ruby wrapper for the PassTools API.
+* API documentation can be found at the main [PassTools API wiki](https://github.com/tello/passtools-api/wiki/Methods)
+* Indexed documentation for the Ruby SDK is available at [http://tello.github.com/passtools-ruby/](http://tello.github.com/passtools-ruby/).

 ## Installation